babbel/terraform-provider-codeclimate/README.md

 Github Releases
 ---------------------------
-In order to push a release to Github the feature branch has to merged into master and then a tag needs to be created with the version name of the provider e.g. **v0.0.1** and pushed.
+In order to push a release to Github the feature branch has to be merged into master and then a tag needs to be created with the version name of the provider e.g. **v0.0.1** and pushed.

 ```sh
 git checkout master